-Henries to Megahenries Conversion
+Henries to Megahenries Converter

 Enter the electrical inductance in henries below to get the value converted to megahenries.

 Do you want to convert megahenries to henries?

 How to Convert Henries to Megahenries

 To convert a henry measurement to a megahenry measurement, divide the electrical inductance by the conversion ratio.

 Since one megahenry is equal to 1,000,000 henries, you can use this simple formula to convert: